ncatlab/nlab-content/pages/5/0/0/3/3005/content.md

 and realized in the context of [[quasi-categories]]:

 * {#RiehlVerity13} [[Emily Riehl]], [[Dominic Verity]], section 7.2 of _Homotopy coherent adjunctions and the formal theory of monads_ ([arXiv:1310.8279](http://arxiv.org/abs/1310.8279))

+Generalisation to "semads" (which are monads without units):

+* K. A. Hardie, _Instances and ramifications of the semi-adjoint situation.
+II: The comparison functor_, Quaestiones Mathematicae 2.1-3 (1977): 159-175.

 [[!redirects monadicity theorems]]